gree2/gree2.github.com/_posts/2017-01-10-upgrade-centos-6-to-7.md

     1. [CentOSUpgradeTool](https://wiki.centos.org/TipsAndTricks/CentOSUpgradeTool)

             DO NOT USE this tool.
 Warning: use of this tool is currently BROKEN as several system-critical packages are of a higher version number in CentOS 6.7 than they are in CentOS 7 so those do not get upgraded correctly.
 This renders yum and several other system tools non-functional.

+1. yum upgrade error

+    1. info

+            You could try using --skip-broken to work around the problem
+            # yum upgrade --skip-broken

+    1. error again

+            Multilib version problems found.
+This often means that the root cause is something else and multilib version checking is just pointing out that there is a problem.
+Eg.:

+                    1. You have an upgrade for libgcc which is missing some dependency that another package requires.
+Yum is trying to solve this by installing an older version of libgcc of the different architecture.
+If you exclude the bad architecture yum will tell you what the root cause is (which package requires what).
+You can try redoing the upgrade with --exclude libgcc.otherarch ... this should give you an error message showing the root cause of the problem.

+                    2. You have multiple architectures of libgcc installed, but yum can only see an upgrade for one of those arcitectures.
+                       If you don't want/need both architectures anymore then you can remove the one with the missing update and everything will work.

+                    3. You have duplicate versions of libgcc installed already.
+                       You can use "yum check" to get yum show these errors.

+                  ...you can also use --setopt=protected_multilib=false to remove this checking, however this is almost never the correct thing to do as something else is very likely to go wrong (often causing much more problems).

+                  Protected multilib versions: libgcc-4.8.5-11.el7.x86_64 != libgcc-4.4.7-17.el6.x86_64